MF Doom: 1988–1997: KMD, brother's death, and hiatus

-Under the name Zev Love X, Dumile formed the hip hop group KMD in 1988 with his younger brother DJ Subroc and Rodan, who was later replaced by Onyx the Birthstone Kid.
-A&R representative Dante Ross learned of KMD through the hip hop group 3rd Bass and signed them to Elektra Records.
+Under the name Zev Love X, Dumile formed the hip-hop group KMD in 1988 with his younger brother DJ Subroc and Rodan, who was later replaced by Onyx the Birthstone Kid.
+A&R representative Dante Ross learnt of KMD through the hip-hop group 3rd Bass and signed them to Elektra Records.
 Their recording debut came on 3rd Bass's song "The Gas Face" on The Cactus Album, followed in 1991 by their debut album Mr. Hood.
 Dumile performed the last verse on "The Gas Face"; according to Pete Nice's verse on the track, Dumile created the phrase.

 On April 23, 1993, just before the release of the second KMD album, Black Bastards, Subroc was struck by a car and killed while crossing the Long Island Expressway.
 Dumile completed the album alone over the course of several months, and it was announced with a release date of May 3, 1994.
-KMD was dropped by Elektra and the album went unreleased due to its controversial cover art, which featured a cartoon of a stereotypical pickaninny or sambo character being hanged.
+KMD was dropped by Elektra, and the album went unreleased due to its controversial cover art, which featured a cartoon of a stereotypical pickaninny or sambo character being hanged.

 After his brother's death, Dumile retreated from the hip hop scene from 1994 to 1997, living "damn near homeless, walking the streets of Manhattan, sleeping on benches".
 In the late 1990s, he settled in Atlanta; he had moved to Georgia in the mid-90s.
 According to Dumile, he was "recovering from his wounds" and vowing revenge "against the industry that so badly deformed him".
 Black Bastards had been bootlegged by that time, but was not officially released until 2000.